SciLitLLM: How to Adapt LLMs for Scientific Literature Understanding: Method

 \subsubsection{Instruction Synthesis of Less-represented Domains}

-Unlike typical question-answer pairs, an instruction for a scientific literature understanding task comprises three components: (1) a segment of scientific literature, (2) a question pertaining to the context, and (3) the corresponding answer~\cite{SciRIFF}.
+Unlike typical question-answer pairs, an instruction for a scientific literature understanding task comprises three components~\citep{SciRIFF}: (1) a segment of scientific literature, (2) a question pertaining to the context, and (3) the corresponding answer.
 Simply prompting an LLM to generate a scientific context along with an associated question-answer pair -- without variations in the instructions or parameters -- often yields similar or repeated contents.
-This phenomenon arises because language models tend to adhere to the most probable or common paths dictated by their memory base and priors, thereby lacking the creativity to explore diverse generation~\cite{phi}.
-Consequently, we are motivated to devise a strategy to encourage the language model to produce more creative and diverse instructions for scientific literature understanding while simultaneously ensuring the quality and coherence of the generated contexts.

-We design a simple yet effective three-step pipeline to generate diverse and high-quality instructions for scientific contexts and corresponding question-answer pairs, consisting of the following:
+Thus, we design a simple yet effective three-step pipeline to generate diverse and high-quality scientific contexts and corresponding question-answer pairs, consisting of the following:

-\begin{enumerate}[leftmargin=*] \item \textit{Probability table of domain keywords.} For a target scientific domain (\eg alloy, biomedicine, and material), we collect dozens of high-impact research papers via Google Scholar\footnote{https://scholar.google.com/} and count the frequency of each word appearing in these papers.
-Subsequently, we remove spaces and meaningless articles such as ``a,'' ``an,'' ``the,'' etc. After normalization, a probability table of domain keywords, representing the word-level distribution of domain literature, is obtained.
+\begin{enumerate}[leftmargin=*] \item \textit{Probability table of domain keywords.} For a target scientific domain (\eg biomedicine, and material), we collect dozens of high-impact research papers via Google Scholar\footnote{\url{https://scholar.google.com/}} and count the word frequency appearing in these papers.
+Then, we obtain a probability table of domain keywords.

-\item \textit{Scientific task descriptions.} Since LLMs are expected to handle various types of scientific tasks, an instruction set with task diversity is essential.
-Therefore, we compile a list of task descriptions by including representative tasks from existing scientific NLP datasets~\cite{SciRIFF,SciAssess,SciKnowEval}, covering as many scenarios as possible that an LLM may encounter in real applications.
+\item \textit{Scientific task list.} Since LLMs are expected to handle various types of scientific tasks, an instruction set with task diversity is essential.
+Therefore, we compile a list of task descriptions by including representative tasks from existing scientific NLP datasets~\citep{SciRIFF,SciAssess,SciKnowEval}, covering as many scenarios as possible that an LLM may encounter in real applications.

 \item \textit{Instruction Generation.} Given a word probability table and the task list for a specific scientific domain, we sample 20 keywords and a task description each time.
-Subsequently, GPT-4o~\cite{gpt4} is prompted to generate a scientific context containing the sampled keywords and a question-answer pair according to the provided task description. \end{enumerate}
+Subsequently, GPT-4o~\citep{gpt4} is prompted to generate a scientific context containing the sampled keywords and a question-answer pair according to the provided task description. \end{enumerate}